This is the multi-page printable view of this section. Click here to print.

 s1 server type

-The s1 server type of Virtual Server is provided with standard specifications (vCPU, Memory) and is suitable for various applications.
+The s1 server type of Virtual Server is offered with standard specifications (vCPU, Memory) and is suitable for various applications.

 • Supports up to 16 vCPUs and 256 GB of memory